MTHS-ICS4U-1-2023/ICS4U-Final-Project-Evan/README.md

 Flask (Frontend) -->

-Version 1
+Version 1:

--Hello World program running using Flask
+- Hello World program running using Flask

-Version 2
+Version 2:

--Uses flask to allow a user to record audio on an HTML page and play it back.
+- Uses flask to allow a user to record audio on an HTML page and play it back.

 Audio Processing (Backend) -->

 Version 1:

--Uses python to record audio and graph the signal wave using numpy
+- Uses python to record audio and graph the signal wave using numpy

-Version 2
+Version 2:

--Uses python to extract notes by their respective frequencies and displays them through the console.
+- Uses python to extract notes by their respective frequencies and displays them through the console.